background image

 Description

-All Ocean Yacht proudly unveils the design release of its latest Explorer Yacht, the All Ocean 133’ (40.5 m) Bray Design, AH (All Hemispheres) OCEAN ROVER Explorer Yacht.
-Bray Yacht Design has applied its award‑winning, high‑efficiency hull form to create the foundational architecture and layouts, then advanced the concept through a collaborative refinement to ensure the vessel surpasses the mission profile of a true world explorer and charter platform capable of confident operations in all hemispheres.
-The core team—Pat Bray of Bray Design, All Ocean Yachts, Winston Clarke (ex‑captain of Bigfish), Michael Kirschstein of Kirschstein Design, and David Darwent of D2 Project Management—balances cutting‑edge naval architecture with hard‑won operational insight, delivering a seakindly, low‑maintenance, low‑operating‑cost yacht with features seldom seen in this size range.
+Introducing the latest Explorer Yacht: the All Ocean 133’ (40.5 m) Bray Design, AH (All Hemispheres) OCEAN ROVER Explorer Yacht.
+Bray Yacht Design employed its award-winning high-efficiency hull and created the foundational design and layouts, then a collaborative team refined every aspect to ensure the vessel surpasses the mission parameters of a worldwide exploration and charter platform capable of seamless operations in all hemispheres.

 Hull and house structure